Paris Fashion Week channels humor, animated film for spring

-PARIS (AP) — As weary fashionistas made it to the end of Paris Fashion Week’s 96 physical and digital spring-summer shows, Saturday’s runways provided the spark to keep the energy going despite the rain and gray skies.
+PARIS (AP) — As weary fashionistas made it to the final sprint of Paris Fashion Week’s 96 physical and digital spring-summer shows, Saturday’s runways provided the spark to keep energy going, despite rain and gray skies.
 Some of the world’s top designers channeled humor, bright colors, innovative design techniques and even animated films for ever-imaginative displays.

-Here are some highlights of ready-to-wear collection for Spring-Summer 2022:
+Here are some highlights of ready-to-wear collections for Spring-Summer 2022:

 VIVIENNE WESTWOOD DEFIES DESCRIPTION